confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 ### Seed some transaction events

-With the stream in place, seed it with some initial events:
+With the stream in place, seed it with some initial events.
+Run these statements at the CLI:

 ```sql
 INSERT INTO transactions (